At American Adventure, guests enjoy a patriotic celebration of American history, featuring animatronics, film, and music.

 Did you know?

-- The American Adventure building is based on late-18th century Georgian architecture, the buildings of Colonial Williamsburg, Independence Hall, the Old State House in Boston, and Thomas Jefferson’s Monticello.
+- To start, The American Adventure building is based on late-18th century Georgian architecture, the buildings of Colonial Williamsburg, Independence Hall, the Old State House in Boston, and Thomas Jefferson’s Monticello.
 The structure incorporates 110,000 handmade bricks.
-The roof is made of slate.
+In addition, the roof is made of slate.

 - The American Adventure’s lobby features a series of inspirational sayings, paintings, and carvings of American eagles.
 A separate room, the “American Heritage Gallery,” serves as an evolving museum—exhibits change often—with assorted artifacts.
 Previous offerings have included a chair used by Benjamin Franklin and a Thomas Edison phonograph.

-- The American Adventure theater features twelve statues that highlight various American qualities, such as compassion, freedom, individualism, and innovation.
-The theater also incorporates eight crystal chandeliers.
+- Consequently, The American Adventure theater features twelve statues that highlight various American qualities, such as compassion, freedom, individualism, and innovation.
+In addition, The theater also incorporates eight crystal chandeliers.

 - The American Adventure utilizes 35 advanced animatronic figures.
 Animatronics of Benjamin Franklin and Mark Twain host the presentation.
 Other animatronics represent Thomas Jefferson, Revolutionary War soldiers, Frederick Douglass, Matthew Brady, a mid-19th century American family, Chief Joseph, Susan B. Anthony, Thomas Edison, Andrew Carnegie, Will Rogers, Alexander Graham Bell, Theodore Roosevelt, John Muir, average Americans during the Great Depression, Franklin D. Roosevelt, and Rosie the Riveter.

 - When The American Adventure was being developed in the late-1970s, a third host animatronic was intended to represent the twentieth century.
-Will Rogers was decided on, but surveys indicated that few guests were familiar with Rogers, and Franklin and Twain were left as a duo.
+Originally, imagineers decided on Will Rogers.
+However, surveys indicated that few guests were familiar with Rogers, and Franklin and Twain were left as a duo.

-- Songs in The American Adventure include “New World Bound,” “In the Days of ’76,” “Two Brothers,” “Brother, Can You Spare a Dime?,” and “Golden Dream.”
-These numbers voice the coming of settlers to America, the American Revolution, the Civil War, the Great Depression, and progress since World War II, respectively.
+- For example, the songs in The American Adventure include “New World Bound,” “In the Days of ’76,” “Two Brothers,” “Brother, Can You Spare a Dime?,” and “Golden Dream.”
+Moreover, These numbers voice the coming of settlers to America, the American Revolution, the Civil War, the Great Depression, and progress since World War II, respectively.
 The traditional Christmas tune “I’ll Be Home for Christmas” is played during the World War II segment.
+Consequently, guests will hear familiar tunes and learn new songs.

 Hidden Mickeys:

-A Hidden Mickey can be found amidst roses on a lady’s hat in a painting on the left side of the lobby.
+You can find a Hidden Mickey amidst roses on a lady’s hat in a painting on the left side of the lobby.

 Sponsored Ad: Learn more about Hidden Mickey details and location throughout Walt Disney World in A Field Guide to Walt Disney World’s Best Kept Secrets .